pommicket/ted/README.md

 On Linux, run `make`.

 On Windows, you will need the SDL2 VC development libraries: https://www.libsdl.org/download-2.0.php
 Copy SDL2-2.x.y into the ted directory, and rename it to SDL2.
-Additionally, copy SDL2\lib\x64\SDL2.dll to the ted directory.
+Also copy SDL2\lib\x64\SDL2.dll to the ted directory.
+You will also need PCRE2.
+Download it here: https://ftp.pcre.org/pub/pcre/pcre2-10.36.zip, unzip it, and put pcre2-10.36 in the same folder as ted.

 Then run `make.bat`.

 ## Version history